 Modernizing the Classic

-After the Soviet Union collapsed, CZ could sell directly to the rest of the world.
-Of course, they were behind the curve because, by the 1990s, those previously-mentioned companies already had a market by selling essentially the same pistol.
+After the Soviet Union collapsed, CZ could begin selling directly to the rest of the world.
+Of course, they were behind the curve.
+By the 1990s, those previously-mentioned companies had generated a market by selling essentially the same pistol.

 The CZ P01

-Prior to the 2000s, CZ already had a standard lineup of various sized pistols.
+Prior to the 2000s, CZ already had a standard lineup of various sized pistols including duty-size, compact, and subcompact.
 The P01 represented the first big leap in design thinking.

 In 2001, CZ utilized its new manufacturing capabilities to produce a lighter and more modern duty pistol.
 The CZ P01 used a new aluminum alloy for the frame, incorporated a 1913 rail on the dust cover, and had much tighter manufacturing tolerances.
 In 2003, it passed all of the stringent Czech National Police requirements and also earned a NATO stock designation.